IBM/telco-network-cloud-drivers/content/user-guides/network-service-design/develop-a-network-service-package/setting-up-a-project.md

 ```

 {{%note %}}
-NOTE: The name should NOT contain '-' as a separator in the name (this is not a restriction on Agile Lifecycle Manager (ALM), but simplifies pipeline automation later).
+NOTE: The name should NOT contain '-' as a separator in the name (this is not a restriction on Telco Network Cloud Orchestration (TNCO), but simplifies pipeline automation later).
 {{%/note %}}

 This creates a NS directory structure for the NS.
 The result of this is a NS directory structure that is created that should look like this: